KasparEtter/ef1p/pages/email/email.md

    The possible values are `0` for the full certificate and `1` for the [SubjectPublicKeyInfo (SPKI)](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate), which consists of the public-key algorithm and the subject's public key.
-   The latter does not cover the names of the issuer and the subject, the validity period or any [certification constraints](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9).
+   The latter does not cover the names of the issuer and the subject, the validity period, or any [certification constraints](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9).
 3. [**Matching type**](https://datatracker.ietf.org/doc/html/rfc6698#section-2.1.3):
    This field specifies how the selected content is presented in the certificate association field.